 Recovering from COVID-19 can be difficult and is different for everyone, but you are not alone.
 There are resources and supports to help you or a loved one manage long-term health effects after COVID-19.

-This resource can help you understand the effects of COVID-19 and cope with the health challenges you may have after COVID-19.
+This collection of resources can help you understand the effects of COVID-19 and help you to cope with health challenges you may have.
 It can also help you make a plan with your healthcare provider to improve your health and manage your symptoms.
 This is important as you recover, so you can get back to the things you need and want to do.

 Who is this resource for?